westhacker/node-socket-chat/1/README.md

 node-socket-chat
 ================

-This demo is based on remy/html5demos/server.
+This demo is based on someone's sample of node-socket-chat.
 With the updates of NodeJS, remy's sample has been out of use.
 I modify this sample and localize the server in my demo, which works well with latest NodeJS.

 Installation
 ================